DoshikKing/WeatherBot/README.md

-# WeatherBot:
+# About WeatherBot:
-Weather bot
 _____________________________________________
 Name speaks for itself:
 WeatherBot v1.
-This bot is for searching information. about weather in your city.
+This bot is for searching information about weather in your city.
 You just need to type your city name!
 Works on Telegram API.
 Named WeatherBot in Telegram.